huggingface/hub-docs/docs/hub/rl-baselines3-zoo.md

 # Using RL-Baselines3-Zoo at Hugging Face

-`rl-baselines3-zoo` is a training framework for Reinforcement Learning, using Stable Baselines3.
+`rl-baselines3-zoo` is a training framework for Reinforcement Learning using Stable Baselines3.

 ## Exploring RL-Baselines3-Zoo in the Hub